 Fairmont Empress Hotel Room Block

 If you need to make accommodation arrangements, the Fairmont Empress is offering a special conference rate of $229/night for Corporate and Government reservations.
-Please note that this room block ends February 10, 2025.
+Please note that this room block ends March 3, 2025 (this was extended from the original deadline).

 Please contact the hotel directly at (250) 384-8111 or 1 (800) 230-6922 to book a room or book online using the following link.
 If booking by phone please indicate you are with the “27th Annual Victoria International Privacy & Security Summit” group.